apache/etch/README.txt

 For java you need to put the etch java runtime jar on the classpath of your
 projects:

-  etch-java-runtime-1.1.0.jar
+  apache-etch-java-runtime-1.1.0-incubating.jar

-There is source code to go with it in etch-java-runtime-1.1.0-src.zip.
+There is source code to go with it in apache-etch-java-runtime-1.1.0-incubating-src.zip.

-The C# (.NET 2.0 and later) Etch.dll should be added to any C# projects.
+The C# (.NET 2.0 and later) ApacheEtchCsharpIncubating.dll should be added to any C# projects.

 There is an ant plugin which you can use with ant 1.7.0 or later to invoke the compiler as a task.
 It is documented on the wiki referenced above.